harrylimp/VOXSPELL/README.md

 # voxspell
 #### A spelling application targeted at native English learners aged 7-10
-developed for Java 8 with <3 by Nathan and Harry this version is for evaluation purposes and has a Evaluation-only unlock all level mode (see usage guide)
+developed for Java 8 with <3 by Harry (and formerly Nathan) this version is for evaluation purposes and has a Evaluation-only unlock all level mode (see usage guide)

 ##quick start
-Download/clone as .zip, extract and run the run.sh script (requires Oracle Java 1.7 and festival text-to-speech)
+Download/clone as .zip, extract and run the run.sh script (requires Oracle Java 1.8 and festival text-to-speech)

-##brief usage guide
+###wordlists
+There will be a default wordlist implemented for children to test.
+In order to choose between different wordlists the user must save a ".txt" file inside the "lib" folder of the VOXSPELL manually.
+This should be alongside the default "NZCER-spelling-lists.txt" list.
+The voxpsell assumes that the text file is in the same format as given in the default spelling list, that is, that each new level starts with a %Level and that there are no more than 11 levels.
+There should also be at least 10 words in each level.
+If no words are given for the particular level, the button has no action.

 ###levels
 Only level 1 is unlocked on first launch.
 The next level is automatically and permanently unlocked when